Hello Reno Families!

 The Bottom Line

-This change is a major step forward in women’s health.
-It recognizes what many menopause specialists and newer research have shown: For the right woman, at the right time, hormone therapy can be safe, effective, and life-changing.
+For the right woman, at the right time, hormone therapy can be safe, effective, and life-changing.
 Additionally, there are non-hormonal options for women who have contraindications to systemic estrogen.

 If you are struggling with hot flashes, sleep disruption, or other menopause symptoms, please reach out.
 We can talk together about whether hormone therapy may be a safe and helpful option for you.

-A Healthy Mouth Can Protect Your Heart and Blood Sugar
+A Healthy Mouth Can Protect your Heart and Blood Sugar

 As a family doctor I believes that good health starts with the basics—what we eat, how we move, and yes, how we care for our teeth and gums.
 I ask every patient at their wellness visit who they see for their eye and dental care.
 The mouth is important.
 (And, who wants to go blind?!)